State of the Flyweights - Where Are They Going?

-When the news of Demetrious Johnson being traded to ONE FC hit, most flyweights had to be concerned.
-Their was already rumor of their division being dissolved and the loss of their long-time champion only seemed to escalate those discussions.
+When the news of Demetrious Johnson being traded to ONE Championship hit, most flyweights had to be concerned.
+There was already rumor of their division being dissolved and the loss of their long-time champion only seemed to escalate those discussions.

 With these discussions coming to fruition, you may be asking yourself what is to become of your favorite flyweight.
 Luckily, MMA-Manifesto has you covered there.